robdevops/finbot/README.md

 * Discord shows garbage link previews from Sharesight.
 Modify the script to remove hyperlinks, or disable this for your Discord account under _Settings > Text & Images > Embeds and link previews._

 ## Suggestions
-* Know a chat or notification service with a REST API?
 * Is my code is doing something the hard way?
 * Something important is missing from this README?